LucidumInc/lucidum-deployment-seed/microsoft_azure/README.md

   3. Execute Terraform deployment
      - `terraform init`
      - `terraform apply`
-     - Your lucidum-instance-public-IP will display at end of Terraform run
+     - Your lucidum-instance-public-IP will display at end of Terraform run (use this for step #4)

   4. Connect to instance `ssh -i /path/to/private_key ubuntu@[lucidum-instance-public-IP]`